On algebraically maximal valued fields that are not defectless: Abstract

 \section{Abstract}

-We use a known example of an algebraically maximal discretely valued field of positive characteristic $p$ which admits purely inseparable extensions of degree $p^2$ with defect $p$ to construct algebraically maximal valued fields of characteristic $p$ as well as of characteristic $0$ and of rank 2 which admit separable extensions of degree $p^2$ with defect $p$.
+An example originally given by F.~Delon shows the existence of an algebraically maximal discretely valued field of characteristic $p>0$ which admits purely inseparable extensions of degree $p^2$ with defect $p$.
+These extensions are not generated by a single element.
+Using a trick introduced in an earlier paper of the author, we construct algebraically maximal valued fields, of characteristic $p$ as well as of characteristic $0$, which admit separable extensions of degree $p^2$ with defect $p$.
+They are of rank 2 and it is an open question whether such examples having rank 1 exist.

 \subjclass[2020]{12J10, 12J25} \keywords{valued field extension, defect, defectless valued field, algebraically maximal valued field}